-Between 2012 and 2016, I did my PhD studies and was involved in the MISS Project at Department of Data Science and Knowledge Engineering (DKE), Maastricht University (My PhD defense is being planned for September 2016).
+Between 2012 and 2016, I did my PhD studies and was involved in the MISS Project at Department of Data Science and Knowledge Engineering (DKE), Maastricht University (Defense Data: October 2016).
 There, my research was focused on Computational Social Science and Data Mining under supervision of Gerhard Weiss and Karl Tuyls.

 I finished my M.Sc. in Control Engineering at School of Electrical and Computer Engineering, Shiraz University (2011).
 My M.Sc. research was focused on Robotic Swarms and my thesis was particularly focused on proposing novel nonlinear control methods for Formation Control of Multi-Agent Systems both in theoretical and practical fields.

 Prior to start working on Swarm Robotics, I had carried out various projects ranging from designing and making Tactile Skins and controlling Robotic Arms to designing Commercial Intelligent Postboxes.

 I received my B.Sc. degree in Control Engineering from Shiraz University (2008) and meanwhile I made an experience on organizing a robotic institute (NRS) to teach and supervise young students (both in elementary and high school) to design/make robots and participate in robotic competitions.
 I have a great deal of affection for all my colleagues in NRS and my experiences there did a great deal to shape who I am today.